 In 2009, a source located in a nonattainment area wanted to expand but couldn’t meet the second part of the net air quality benefit test because the offsets were from a different part of the nonattainment area.
 Legislation was passed to redefine net air quality benefit for small scale local energy projects as a result.
 Recently this rule was applied to a new business in a nonattainment area that was essentially co-located with the existing business that provided the offsets.
 Because the businesses were co-located, they were able to show that modeled impacts resulted in less than a significant impact level increase at all modeled receptors.
 If the businesses had not been co-located, this requirement would have been impossible to meet because of meteorological conditions and different topography.

 Upon further review of the federal rules, as well as other state programs, DEQ does not believe the nonattainment NSR rules were intended to prevent new sources from being built in nonattainment areas if the source’s emissions are offset by emission reductions from other sources within the area.
-In addition, DEQ does not believe that the criteria established in 2001 can be met.
-On the other hand, DEQ does not believe that offsets by themselves are a sufficient demonstration of net air quality benefit.
-Even though the emissions from a proposed project may be fully offset so that there is no net increase in emissions within the nonattainment area, the impacts of the source’s emissions could adversely affect specific areas within the nonattainment area.
+Further, DEQ does not believe that the criteria established in 2001 can be met.
+On the other hand, DEQ believes that offsets by themselves are not a sufficient demonstration of net air quality benefit.
+Even though the emissions from a proposed project may be fully offset so that there is no net increase in emissions within the nonattainment area, the impacts of the source’s emissions could still adversely affect specific areas within the nonattainment area.

 Therefore, DEQ proposes modifying the criteria for demonstrating net air quality benefit as follows: